nimaghazaei/new-server-installation-procedure/README.md

 **1. Clean up**
  - first of all use **blower** to clean dust from main board , fans , slots and etc .
  - use dry electronic contact cleaner spray for cleaning cpu sockets , DIMM slots , PCIe slots and etc if it necessary .
- - * make sure all socket and slots are dry when you want to pluge the server power .
+ - * make sure all socket and slots are dry when you want to plug the server power .

 **2. Test**
  - remove cpus rams and all unnecessary carts and modules from the server .